 EmailThomas Hetmank to first help you set up your email & register for the following listservs:

 There is only street parking and paid-garages - no dedicated NCEAS lot.
 Street parking near NCEAS is 75-90min and some sides are closed to street sweeping throughout the week.
+There are a few streets about a 10-15 minute walk free all-day parking.
 For most garages, the first 75 min. are free!

 If you own a bike or are thinking of getting one, check out Santa Barbara Bicycle Coalition (Bici Centro).
 These guys sell second-hand bikes and super discounted spare parts.
 For $5 an hour you can use all their equipment to fix or maintain your bike, and there are always lots of volunteers around to help you learn how to do it.
 They often run classes on bike maintenance & cycle safety.
 It’s a great way to meet a bunch of super nice people!